mootools/mootools-core/Docs/Request/Request.md

 ### Arguments:

-2. options - (object, optional) See below.
+2. options - (*object*, optional) See below.

 ###	Options:

-* url        - (string: defaults to null) The URL to request.
+* url        - (*string*: defaults to null) The URL to request.
-* method     - (string: defaults to 'post') The HTTP method for the request, can be either 'post' or 'get'.
+* method     - (*string*: defaults to 'post') The HTTP method for the request, can be either 'post' or 'get'.
-* data       - (string: defaults to '') The default data for <Request.send>, used when no data is given.
+* data       - (*string*: defaults to '') The default data for <Request.send>, used when no data is given.
-* async      - (boolean: defaults to true) If set to false, the requests will be synchronous and freeze the browser during request.
+* async      - (*boolean*: defaults to true) If set to false, the requests will be synchronous and freeze the browser during request.
-* encoding   - (string: defaults to "utf-8") The encoding to be set in the request header.
+* encoding   - (*string*: defaults to "utf-8") The encoding to be set in the request header.
-* autoCancel - (boolean: defaults to false) When set to true, automatically cancels the already running request if another one is sent.
+* autoCancel - (*boolean*: defaults to false) When set to true, automatically cancels the already running request if another one is sent.
 Otherwise, ignores any new calls while a request is in progress.
-* headers    - (object) An object to use in order to set the request headers.
+* headers    - (*object*) An object to use in order to set the request headers.
-* isSuccess  - (function) Overrides the built-in isSuccess function.
+* isSuccess  - (*function*) Overrides the built-in isSuccess function.

 Request Events: events {#Request:events}
 --------------------------------

 ### onRequest

-(function) Function to execute when the Request is sent.
+(*function*) Function to execute when the Request is sent.

 #### Signature: